 Visitor restriction - On March 13, 2020, the Centers for Medicare and Medicaid Services (CMS) released a memorandum directing all NFs to restrict visitors except those deemed medically necessary.
 This is an important measure to prevent the introduction of the virus that causes COVID-19 into NFs.
 On September 17, 2020, CMS released additional guidance allowing certain types of visitation to occur in NFs.
 On September 24, 2020, HHSC issued Emergency Rules for the Expansion of Reopening Visitation requiring NFs to permit visitation, which must occur in accordance with the rules.
-On March 22, 2021, and again on June 1, 2021, HHSC issued updates to the Emergency Rules for the Expansion of Reopening Visitation.
-[On April 27, 2021, CMS revised QSO 20-39, guidance on NF visitation.]
+On March 22, 2021, June 1, 2021, and [November 28, 2021] HHSC issued updates to the Emergency Rules for the Expansion of Reopening Visitation.
+On [November 12, 2021], CMS revised QSO 20-39, guidance on NF visitation.
+[Visitation is now allowed for all residents at all times, per CMS.]